overlay-market/markets/specs/notes.md

 - Position contracts fetch prices from associated feed contract whenever updates to the position occur

-- Keepers (i.e. any external actor) are incentivized to liquidate underwater positions through a reward of 50% (less fees) of the total OVL locked in the underwater position
+- Keepers (i.e. any external actor) are incentivized to liquidate underwater positions through a reward of a portion (less fees) of the total OVL locked in the underwater position

 ![spec](OVL.svg)